iamcco/git-p.nvim/README.md

 # git-p.nvim

-> it only support neovim with floating window feature
+> it support neovim with floating window feature

 Git plus for (neo)vim